truera/trulens/README.md

 TruLens-Eval has two key value propositions:

 1. Evaluation:
-    * TruLens supports the the evaluation of inputs, outputs and internals of your LLM application using any model (including LLMs).
+    * TruLens supports the evaluation of inputs, outputs and internals of your LLM application using any model (including LLMs).
     * A number of feedback functions for evaluation are implemented out-of-the-box such as groundedness, relevance and toxicity.
 The framework is also easily extensible for custom evaluation requirements.
 2. Tracking:
     * TruLens contains instrumentation for any LLM application including question answering, retrieval-augmented generation, agent-based applications and more.
 This instrumentation allows for the tracking of a wide variety of usage metrics and metadata.
 Read more in the [instrumentation overview](basic_instrumentation.ipynb).